rembold-cs151-master/Section04/index.md

 ## The String Library
+:::{style='font-size:.9em'}
-- If you want an easy way to generate string of different groups, Python's `string` library can be useful
+- If you want an easy way to generate strings of different types, Python's `string` library can be useful
 - It exports several useful constant strings that you can use:
   - `ascii_letters`: All the lowercase and capital english letters
   - `digits`: All the numeric digits